quidphp/core/README.md

     - [Json](src/Col/Json.php) - Class for a column which manages json values
     - [Media](src/Col/Media.php) - Class to work with a column containing a value which is a link to a file
     - [Medias](src/Col/Medias.php) - Class to work with a column containing a value which is a link to many files
+    - [Num](src/Col/Num.php) - Class for a column which deals with numeric values (string, float or int)
     - [Pointer](src/Col/Pointer.php) - Class for a column which the value is a pointer to another row in the database
     - [Primary](src/Col/Primary.php) - Class for dealing with a column which has an auto increment primary key
     - [Relation](src/Col/Relation.php) - Abstract class extended by the enum and set columns